A Claimant worked at a hotel for almost five years without incident.

 The Appeal Officer had never been asked if he believed the Claimant to

-be untrained in organising fire evacuations, yet Judge Horne is implying
+be untrained in organising fire evacuations.
+Judge Horne therefore

-that the absence of such a statement from the Appeal Officer means he
+that the absence of a statement stating the Claimant was untrained in

 That is an unreasonable and ignorant view to take.